Last Updated on: September 20, 2023

 Sometimes, that is my superpower.

-In the past few weeks, I haven’t had any scheduled posts before Friday, so I know it’s just a matter of time before I miss a post and end my two-year writing streak.
+I have consistently published an article every Saturday for the past two years.
+However, I haven’t had any scheduled posts in the past few weeks before Friday, so I know it’s just a matter of time before I miss a post and end my two-year writing streak.

-Note: I published at least one post for 110 straight weeks (on-going).
+Note: I published at least one post for 136 straight weeks (ongoing).

-I started writing today at 8:40 PM for my weekly blog post scheduled every 9:00 AM.
-I also have a basketball game at 8:30 AM, so I need to sleep before 12MN.
+I started writing today at 8:40 PM for my weekly blog post scheduled every Saturday at 9:00 AM.
+However, I also have a basketball game at 8:30 AM, so I must sleep before 12MN.